Revolution's Jones signs extension with club

 FOXBORO — DeJuan Jones has become one of the building blocks to the foundation for the future success of the New England Revolution.

-The 24-year-old third-year defender inked a new contract with the MLS franchise on Wednesday, a three-year extension with a club option for one year.
+The 24-year-old third-year defender inked a new contract with the MLS franchise last week, a three-year extension with a club option for one year.

 “I can’t stay away from the game too long.
 I’ve already started my offseason training just to make sure I’m sharp when the season starts in January,” Jones said of the short turnaround since the Revolution fell to eventual MLS Cup champion New York City FC in the Eastern Conference semifinal round, and the start of the 2022 season.